codatio/codat-docs/docs/integrations/commerce/stripe/commerce-stripe.md

 To enable live mode, you must first activate your Stripe account by providing additional information about your business.", "h-2": "Retrieves...",
-"0-2": "Test data from Stripe, available for Company info, Customers, Disputes, Payments, Products, and Transactions.", "1-2": "Live data from production Stripe accounts."
+"0-2": "Test data from Stripe, available for company info, Customers, Disputes, Payments, Products, and Transactions.", "1-2": "Live data from production Stripe accounts."
 },
 "cols": 3,